Sweet Home Central School District: History

-Glendale Elementary was built in 1960 and opened in 1961.
+Glendale Elementary School was built in 1960 (the cornerstone laid on June 10, 1961 has 1960 inscribed on it).
+The building opened on September 6, 1961, and was dedicated on October 8, 1961.

 Heritage Heights Elementary School

 Heritage Heights Elementary School is located at 2545 Sweet Home Road in Amherst and serves Grades K through 5.
-The current principal is Gregory Smorol.
+The current principal is Antonio Perry.

 History

-Heritage Heights Elementary was built in 1971.
-The school was originally constructed as an "open school", meaning that were no permanent walls dividing classrooms.
-Eventually, concrete walls would be installed into each room.
+Heritage Heights Elementary School was built in 1971.
+The cornerstone was laid on May 22, 1971, the building opened on September 8, 1971, and was dedicated on December 4, 1971.
+The school was originally constructed as an "open school", meaning that there were no permanent walls dividing classrooms.
+Eventually, concrete walls would be installed in each room.
 Grade levels are divided into separate pods at different corners of the building.

+The original Principal Dr. David Ebert led an amazing staff of educators in a new way of "team" teaching.
+While the kindergarten area was designed for two separate classrooms, there was a large playroom that adjoined the two classrooms for indoor playtime.
+Originally, the classrooms were designed in grade clusters, with a single entry area, and bi-fold soundproof walls between four classrooms per cluster.
+Classes would often have their own instruction time in the mornings, and while the students were at one of the two lunch areas, teachers would open the bi-fold doors, and take turns teaching the afternoons' common class.
+Each classroom had sliding doors that allowed classes to experience more of the outdoors, and environment around them.
+The original sandbox in the playground was created with vertical logs, with a huge sandpit in the middle.
+A few years later, tennis courts and summer art programs for the students were installed.

 In January 2014 Heritage Heights was up for closing because of being too expensive to run.
-After one Board of Education meeting in March 2014 it was decided that Heritage Heights would stay open on a 5 to 2 vote.
+After one Board of Education meeting in March 2014, it was decided that Heritage Heights would stay open on a 5 to 2 vote.

 Maplemere Elementary School

 Maplemere Elementary School is located at 236 East Maplemere Road in Amherst and serves grades K through 5.
 The current principal is James Ryan.